Skip to content

 kit file-tree

-Get the repository file structure with file sizes and types.
+Display repository structure with file type indicators and statistics.

 Terminal window